 The Department of Materials aims to have at least 35% of its taught modules containing significant examples of a socially responsible approach.

 One example of this approach is contained in the final year business plan module.
 This course takes ideas generated by our students for renewable and sustainable power generation, and aspects of materials research are applied in a sustainable and environmentally-friendly way.
 Examples from the past have included energy-generating floors and windows, and coatings to extend the life of marine installations.

-The School is also proactive in encouraging students to volunteer for projects with the University and has its own partnership with the University of Amrita in Kerala, India.
+The Department is also proactive in encouraging students to volunteer for projects with the University and has its own partnership with the University of Amrita in Kerala, India.
 In July and August every year, groups of our students visit India to take part in the Live-in-Labs programme.